 A server MUST send the Payload Format Indicator unaltered to all subscribers receiving the publication, using this version of MQTT.
 The receiver is not required to validate that the payload is of the format indicated, however it MAY close the network connection if it discovers that the payload does not match the Payload Format Indicator.

-The server MUST send the publication to an MQTT client using the MQTT V3.1.1 protocol with a matching subscription, in this case no Payload Format Indicator is included.
+The Server MUST send the publication to an MQTT Client using the MQTT V3.1.1 protocol with a matching subscription, in this case no Payload Format Indicator is included.

-Publication Expiry interval.
+Publication Expiry Interval

 If absent, the publication does not expire.